 What is harassment?

-Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, public shaming, and unwelcome sexual attention.
-Harassment also includes public shaming, both as provocation and as retaliation.
+Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, or religion; sexual images in public spaces; deliberate intimidation; stalking; non-consensual photography or recording; sustained disruption of event proceedings; inappropriate physical contact; public shaming (as provocation or retaliation); and unwelcome sexual attention.

-Exhibitors, speakers, sponsors, partners and volunteers are also subject to the Code of Conduct.
-In particular, exhibitors should not use sexualized images, activities, or other material.
+Exhibitors, speakers, sponsors, partners and volunteers are all subject to the Code of Conduct.
+Exhibitors should take particular care to avoid the use of sexualized images, language, or activities in their promotional material and activities.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the conference team immediately.
-Conference team members will be wearing Team badges and distinctive T-shirts.
+At physical events, conference team members will be wearing Team badges and distinctive T-shirts.
+For virtual events, please contact email@example.com

 Conference staff will do what is necessary to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.